George Yancopoulos: Scientific career

 What was also noteworthy from this period was the cloning of the receptor for the ciliary neurotrophic factor CNTF.
 The understanding of this receptor induced Yancopoulos and his colleagues to use the receptor in a novel fashion, by making a secreted form so as to "trap" or inhibit the ligand's action.
 This documented the invention of the "receptor trap", a concept which was used importantly in making a trap to inhibit the action of VEGF (Vascular endothelial growth factor).
 The "VEGF Trap" was then used to design a medicine to treat Acute Macular Degeneration (AMD), a disease which causes blindness.

 Yancopoulos was the first to propose making mouse models with genetically human immune systems ("Human mice").
 This research led to Yancopoulos at Regeneron developing "the most valuable mouse ever made," bred to have immune systems that respond just as a human's would, so that it can be used for testing how the human body might react to various pharmaceuticals and other substances.

 Several important human antibodies, which were then tested for their use as medicines, have come from these mice.
 For example, a "cocktail," or mixture of three distinct antibodies to the Ebola virus resulted in treatment for Ebola.
 More recently, Yancopolous and his colleagues developed a cocktail of antibodies, using the mouse with a human immune system, to block the SARS-CoV-2 virus in order to treat COVID-19.

 Career

 Yancopoulos left academia in 1989 to become the founding scientist and chief scientific officer of Regeneron Pharmaceuticals with founder and chief executive officer Leonard Schleifer, M.D., Ph.D.
 In 2016, Yancopoulos was also named president of the company.

 Yancopoulos plays an active role in Regeneron's STEM (Science, Technology, Engineering and Math) Education commitments, including the Regeneron Science Talent Search, America's oldest high school science and math competition.

 In 2014, Yancopoulos led the launch of the Regeneron Genetics Center, a major initiative in human genetic research that has sequenced exomes from over 1,000,000 people as of February 2020.

-Forbes magazine states Yancopoulos' financial stake in Regeneron has made him a billionaire.
+Forbes magazine states Yancopoulos's financial stake in Regeneron has made him a billionaire.
 He is the first research and development chief in the pharmaceutical industry to become a billionaire.

+In 2026, the Wall Street Journal noted that Yancopoulos has 1000 patents, and is building Regeneron through internal science and discovery, not acquisitions.